markagreen/groundswell_indicators/flood risk/readme.md

 The following open data sources were used as inputs in the creation of these methods:

-- Unique Property Reference Number (UPRN) was accessed using [Office for National Statistic’s open UPRN directory](https://geoportal.statistics.gov.uk/datasets/acd0dbf73c2849f2a45e15c4aa248805/about).
+- Unique Property Reference Numbers (UPRN) were accessed using [Office for National Statistic’s open UPRN directory](https://geoportal.statistics.gov.uk/datasets/acd0dbf73c2849f2a45e15c4aa248805/about).
   UPRNs are unique identifers for all unique properties across Great Britain.
 The dataset was the latest available at the time of access